Hacker-Charles/ab-to-tar/README.md

 2. After you click convert wait for sometime a cmd window will open showing the progress just let it complete
 3. Done, You have successfully converted .ab file .tar file

+Linux Verion of the tool will be shared soon